pacso/getbootstrap-rails/README.md

 The content of this gem was mostly copied from the excellent [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gem, but with JS/CSS swapped out for Bootstrap 4.

+**!!!
+Please Note:** This project was created due to lack of Bootstrap 4 availability through the [officially supported gem](https://github.com/twbs/bootstrap-sass).
+I expect at some point Bootstrap 4 will be available through the official gem, at which time this gem will be obsolete.

 ## Installation

 ### Ruby on Rails